-Some activities will focus on planning while others may involve a written product, data collection/analysis, or professional development.
+Some activities will focus on planning while others may involve a written product, data collection/analysis, or professional learning.
 An icon will denote the type of activity and suggested wording for your action plan will be provided.

-You may begin or even complete some of the tasks during MO SWPBS training sessions, but others will require further work or refinement.
-Schools may progress at slightly different rates, however at the end of each training session MO SWPBS Regional and Tier 2/3 Consultants will provide a clear list of activities that should be completed prior to the next training session.
-In addition, MO SWPBS consultants will outline a process for submitting artifacts for review so that teams can benefit from explicit feedback.
+You may begin or even complete some of the tasks during MO SW-PBS training sessions, but others will require further work or refinement.
+Schools may progress at slightly different rates, however at the end of each training session MO SW-PBS Consultants will provide a clear list of activities that should be completed prior to the next training session.
+In addition, MO SW-PBS Consultants will outline a process for submitting artifacts for review so that teams can benefit from explicit feedback.